 Significant health care growth and substantial shortages are happening at the same time because much of the growth has come in the subsectors of health care that are in: a) private pay areas serving middle-income to high-income residents; b) home health care providers with low wage jobs for proprietary companies creating profits by minimizing worker pay; and c) the health insurance industry with thousands of jobs created due to Medicaid expansion and the ACA Health Information Exchange.
 These factors have little impact upon HPSAs, as most of these staff are in nonprofit and government sectors, which have been experiencing reductions in both staffing and funding.
 Even with overall growth in the healthcare industry, significant gaps in targeted areas have the most impact for those serving primarily low and limited income populations which are high priorities for the State of New Mexico.

-An analysis by the NM Legislative Finance Committee (LFC) 4 suggests that even though there are healthcare shortages as outlined by HRSA, some of the gap issues could be addressed, at least in part, through more carefully delivered care, utilizing a range of strategies targeted to different types of patient needs and utilizing resources more effectively.
+A series of studies by the NM Legislative Finance Committee (LFC), the Legislative Workforce Committee and others (4) suggest that even though there are healthcare shortages as outlined by HRSA, some of the gap issues could be addressed, at least in part, through more carefully delivered care, utilizing a range of strategies targeted to different types of patient needs and utilizing resources more effectively.
 In other words, patients with chronic conditions, hospital high utilizers, and people with other challenging conditions (1% of patients utilizing 22% of healthcare resources) require much more intensive, ongoing contact.
 However, those who are healthy need a different, less intensive level of care.
-5
+(5)

-A major challenge for the next decade for the healthcare industry, as well as states and counties, is our ability to successfully address the education, training, recruitment and retention of a diverse workforce.
+A major challenge for the next decade in New Mexico is our ability to successfully address the education, training, recruitment and retention needs of our state and communities, and a diverse workforce.
 This is especially true for rural and frontier health areas, communities with a high proportions of poor and near-poor, and those significant minority-majority populations.
 The retirements represent part of the “Silver Tsunami,” which is a very fast-moving trend.